 There are probably a couple of overlapping topics here.
-Let me reply from the perspective of whether you run an offense which is audible focused or play call focused.
+Let me reply from the perspective of whether you run an audible focused or play call focused offense.

 Audible offense or play-calling?

 In my experience, using audibles runs on a spectrum in women’s college volleyball – and no doubt elsewhere too.
-On the one end everything is called in advance by the setter and/or coach.
+On the one end the setter and/or coach calls everything in advance.
 On the other end is the situation where everything is based on audibles.
-In terms of teams on the extreme ends, you’ll likely find more that are play-calling focused than those which are entirely audible focused.
+In terms of teams on the extreme ends, you’ll likely find more that are play-calling focused than those entirely audible focused.
 In any case, the vast majority are in the middle somewhere.

-What you’ll see most – and not just at the college level – is the setter calling the serve receive ball, then everything after is audible-based.
+What you’ll see most – and not just at the college level – is the setter calling the serve receive ball, then audibles for everything afterwards.
 Some teams have set play calls for free balls.
 Some have set plays for transition as well.

 At the lower levels, hitters calling for the ball is about telling the setter who’s available in transition.
 It’s not really about scheme.
 This was a major part of why we did it with my team at Exeter, especially my first year.
 It was also about making sure players were ready to be hitters.
 As the levels progress there’s less need for that.
 The setters become more aware of what’s happening on the court around them.

 The primary attacker approach

 Even then, though, you do see many teams use audible systems intentionally.
 In his book Insights & Strategies for Winning Volleyball Mike Hebert describes a primary attacker system in which one hitter – often an MB – calls the set they want.
 The other hitters follow behind and off of that.
 For example, the MB calls a 31 and the OPP calls a 2 (see this set diagram).
 The idea for the second hitter is to get into the space vacated by the opposing MB.